SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 it's incompetent.
 If it's not incompetent, it's underpowered.
 If it's not underpowered, it's just mis-analyzed.
 If it's not mis-analyzed, it wasn't randomized or blinded.

-Sometimes they report numbers that _simply could not be the result_ from a patient population they claimed.
+Sometimes they reported numbers that _simply could not be the result_ from a patient population they claimed.
 Simple example: if you have 10 patients, there's no way you can say 15% of them did something or other &ndash; 0.15 is not the result of any integer fraction with a denominator of 10.
 Is that incompetence, or fake data?
-Does it matter which?
+(And at this point, does it _matter_ which?)

 Some of the studies even have treatment and control groups done at different times, which means they were exposed to different strains of SARS-CoV-2 (Delta vs other)!
 That is, not